Thor-tech-of-metal/repo-it-notes/my-notes/AI-notes/gitgub-ai.md

 ## How to bring visual studio
 1. Open the pull request or branch , open a file
 2. press .

+## How to create an angent that perform a task in a repo

+1. Open the repo
+2. On the right-hand side, select Copilot agent.
+The little could next to codpilot face.
+3. Write your prompt with commands 1,2,3 ...
+Click Ok
+4. That might create a PR the changes
+``